sigurdsvela/JSlider/README.md

 JSlider
 =======

+###Download the lates version from releases to get starts

 A slider library that allows for simple creation of slider, and endless customization.

 To get started, go to "releases" and download the latest non-prerelease version, and include it.